 We test goodwill impairment at least annually during the last day of the third fiscal quarter, or when events or changes in circumstances indicate that goodwill might be impaired.
 The evaluation of impairment involves comparing the current fair value of our reporting unit to the book value (including goodwill).
-We have performed a qualitative assessment of goodwill to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
+We have the option to perform a qualitative assessment of goodwill prior to completing a quantitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 After assessing the totality of events and circumstances, we concluded that as of October 2, 2022, the date our qualitative test was performed, it is more likely than not the fair value of our reporting unit with goodwill is greater than the book value and, therefore, that there is no goodwill impairment.